usf-cs360-spring2019/usf-cs360-spring2019.github.io/_presentations/data-vis-talks.md

 ## Timing

-The data vis talk should last for **15 minutes** including Q&A. No more than 3 questions may be taken during the Q&A session to fill time.
+The data vis talk should last for **15 minutes**.
+The presentation time may count up to 3 questions or 5 minutes (whichever comes first) from the Q&A session or an audience exercise.
 If there are no questions, the speaker should be prepared to fill the time with bonus material.

 ## Audience Requirements